top of page

 Tipping is not required but if you love the adventure, we love tips!

 For Mexico tours, how long does it take to get through customs when entering Tijuana, and again when returning to the United States?

 To enter Tijuana is simple and usually takes no more than 10 minutes.
-To return to San Diego takes roughly 30 minutes on average.
+To return to San Diego takes roughly 45 minutes to one hour on average.
 As of August 2018, the time it takes to return to San Diego has been reduced dramatically with the opening of the new PedEast building with expanded lanes.
 Our foodie tour officially ends when we get in line to return back to San Diego.